Acobat12/voice-over-translation-direct/README-EN.md

 ## Publishing local videos

-This fork provides two ways to expose local videos through a temporary public link:
+This fork allows local videos to be exposed through a temporary public link using **`PublicVideoLauncher`**.

-1. **`PublicVideoLauncher`** — a cross-platform desktop app for Windows, macOS, and Linux
-2. **`start_public_video.ps1` / `start_public_video.bat`** — helper scripts for manual launching directly from a video folder

 > [!IMPORTANT]
 > **`vot.user.js` is required** for local video translation.
-> Without it, `PublicVideoLauncher` and the helper scripts can expose a local video through a temporary public link, but translation itself will not work.
+> Without it, `PublicVideoLauncher` can expose a local video through a temporary public link, but translation itself will not work.

 ### PublicVideoLauncher